buildspace/buildspace-projects/Polygon_ENS/en/Section_2/Lesson_3_Mint_A_Domain.md

 **Be sure to change this variable to the deployed contract address of your latest deployed contract**.

 If you forgot it or lost it don't worry, just re-deploy the contract and get a new address :).
+Another Method is to go to Polygonscam (Mumbai) [here](https://mumbai.polygonscan.com/) and enter your wallet address in the search field - your most recent contract will be there.

 ```jsx
 console.log("Going to pop wallet now to pay gas...")